Power BI works fine in demos.

 Audit and diagnosis

-We pull your existing PBIX files, review dataset architecture, DAX measure logic, workspace structure, refresh history, and capacity utilization.
-We map every data source, identify model anti-patterns, and document the specific failure modes - slow reports, broken refreshes, metric disagreements - before writing a line of new code.
+We pull your existing PBIX files and review dataset architecture, DAX logic, workspace structure, refresh history, and capacity utilization.
+We map every data source and document the failure modes - slow reports, broken refreshes, metric disagreements.

 Model and layer rebuild

 We rebuild the data model and DAX layer to spec, configure the semantic layer with certified datasets, implement row-level security, and set up deployment pipelines.
-Report templates are refactored to connect to the new certified datasets.
-We work in your environment, not a sandbox, so nothing gets lost in a handoff.
+Report templates are refactored to the new datasets, in your environment.

 Handoff and documentation

-We deliver a written architecture document, a DAX measure dictionary, a workspace governance guide, and a recorded walkthrough your internal team can reference.
-We run a working session with your analysts so they understand the model logic and can build on it without recreating the problems we fixed.
+We deliver a written architecture document, a DAX measure dictionary, a workspace governance guide, and a recorded walkthrough, plus a working session so your analysts can build on the model without recreating the problems we fixed.

 Why Power BI environments degrade over time and what actually fixes them

-Power BI's accessibility is genuinely one of its strengths and its biggest operational liability.
-Because any analyst with a Pro license can connect to a data source, build a dataset, and publish a report, mid-market organizations accumulate dozens of overlapping datasets within a year or two of adoption.
-Each dataset is a slightly different interpretation of the same source tables.
-Revenue is calculated net of returns in one file and gross in another.
-Pipeline is filtered by close date in one report and by create date in the next.
-Nobody is wrong exactly - they just made different choices - but the result is that leadership cannot reconcile numbers across reports and eventually stops trusting the tool entirely.
-This is not a Power BI bug.
-It is what happens when dataset creation is ungoverned.
+Power BI's accessibility is both a strength and its biggest operational liability.
+Because any analyst with a Pro license can connect to a source, build a dataset, and publish a report, mid-market organizations accumulate dozens of overlapping datasets within a year or two - each a different interpretation of the same tables.
+Revenue is net of returns in one file and gross in another.
+Nobody is wrong, but leadership cannot reconcile the numbers and stops trusting the tool.
+This is what happens when dataset creation goes ungoverned.

-The technical fix is a certified semantic layer: a small number of IT-endorsed datasets that define the organization's core metrics once, with all consumer reports connecting to those datasets rather than raw sources.
-Power BI's endorsement and lineage features exist precisely for this purpose.
-The organizational fix is a workspace governance model that makes it easy to build on certified datasets and harder to spin up new raw-source datasets without review.
-Both pieces have to be in place.
-Technical architecture without governance reverts.
-Governance without a well-built semantic layer just creates bureaucracy around bad data.
+The technical fix is a certified semantic layer: a small number of IT-endorsed datasets that define core metrics once, with all consumer reports connecting to those rather than raw sources.
+The organizational fix is a workspace governance model that makes it easy to build on certified datasets and harder to spin up raw-source ones.
+Both have to be in place: architecture without governance reverts, and governance without a well-built semantic layer just creates bureaucracy around bad data.

 Where Power BI fits in a mid-market data stack and where it does not

-Power BI is a strong choice for mid-market organizations already inside the Microsoft ecosystem - Azure SQL, Fabric, Dynamics, or even Excel-heavy finance teams.
-The native connectors, the Azure Active Directory integration for row-level security, and the Microsoft 365 licensing bundles make it a practical default.
-Where Power BI struggles is in organizations with heavy Python or dbt-based transformation workflows, where tools like Looker or Metabase with a well-defined semantic layer in the warehouse may fit the team's skills better.
-Power BI's DAX language is powerful but has a steep learning curve for analysts coming from SQL backgrounds, and that gap produces poorly written measures that are hard to audit and maintain.
+Power BI is a strong choice for organizations already inside the Microsoft ecosystem - Azure SQL, Fabric, Dynamics, or Excel-heavy finance teams.
+Native connectors, Azure Active Directory integration, and Microsoft 365 licensing bundles make it a practical default.
+It struggles in organizations with heavy Python or dbt workflows, where Looker or Metabase with a warehouse semantic layer may fit better.
+DAX is powerful but has a steep learning curve for analysts coming from SQL, and that gap produces measures hard to maintain.

-For organizations that are already committed to Power BI - which describes most of the mid-market firms we work with - the right move is not to switch tools but to invest in the data model and governance layer that makes the tool perform correctly.
-A well-built Power BI environment with a proper star schema, a documented DAX library, certified datasets, and deployment pipelines is a genuinely capable BI platform.
-The gap between that and what most organizations actually have is where Revenue Institute operates.
+For organizations already committed to Power BI - most of the mid-market firms we work with - the right move is not to switch tools but to invest in the model and governance layer that makes it perform.
+A well-built environment with a proper star schema, documented DAX library, certified datasets, and deployment pipelines is a genuinely capable platform.
+Closing that gap is where Revenue Institute operates.

 Not sure Power BI is the right fit?
 We implement and optimize these too - and we'll tell you honestly which one fits your business.